 You’re a small business owner, not a big box retailer—which is a h*ckin’ great thing.

-Sure, they might have the margins to slash prices, a squad of marketers at their disposal, and a “real” accounting department instead of a shoebox full of receipts (hey, it happens).
+Sure, they might have the margins to slash prices, a squad of marketers at their disposal, and a “real” small business accounting department instead of a shoebox full of receipts (hey, it happens).

 But you’ve got a leg up on those faceless corporations, because you’re a real person with a pretty great face, and people want to work with you.